-The incubation period of Coccidioides is 10-16 days.
+The incubation period of Coccidioides is 10 – 16 days.
 While more than half of the infected people remain asymptomatic, others develop signs and symptoms.
-The primary infection most of the time starts with respiratory symptoms of cough and breathlessness.
+The primary infection most of the time starts with respiratory symptoms of a cough and breathlessness.
 The organism causes bronchitis and pneumonia which resolves in a few weeks.

-Typical features of chronic disease include cough, fever, night sweats, weight loss, osteomyelitis and meningitis.
-The disseminated form of the disease is more severe resulting into multiple skin lesions, inflammation of the vital organs leading to death.
+Typical features of chronic disease include a cough, fever, night sweats, weight loss, osteomyelitis and meningitis.
+The disseminated form of the disease is more severe resulting in multiple skin lesions, inflammation of the vital organs, leading to death.
 The figure shows the skin lesion in disseminated infection.